dcl-2017-04/curriculum/docs/vis-transformation.md

 to visual properties (colour, shape, ...).
 Scales also control the axes and legends which helper the reader understand the plot.
 Mastering this aspect of scales is important when creating plots for others to understand.
-We'll come back to this idea late.
+We'll come back to this idea later.

 ## Readings